 Using Operant Conditioning On Yourself

 Here’s how you can do it yourself.
-You set up a fixed ratio reinforcement schedule: for every 10 note cards that you write or memorize, you give yourself an hour of video games.
+You set up a fixed ratio reinforcement schedule: for every 10 note cards you write or memorize, you give yourself an hour of video games.
 You can set up a fixed interval reinforcement schedule: after every week of finals, you take a vacation.

 Accountabilibuddies are best for setting up variable ratio and variable interval reinforcement schedules.
 That way, you don’t know when the reinforcement is coming.
 Tell your buddy to give you your video game controller back after a random amount of note cards that you write.
-Or, ask them to walk into your room at random intervals of time.
+Or, ask them to walk into your room at random intervals.
 If you’re studying, they hand you a beer.
 If you’re not, no reinforcement.